 - Creation and strict enforcement of safety protocols

-- Installing new safety technology on new trucks like lane departure warnings, adaptive cruise control and automatic breaking
+- Installing new safety technology on new trucks like lane departure warnings, adaptive cruise control, and automatic breaking

 There are other victims in these accidents too

 The other part of the equation here is that truck accidents often involve severe or fatal injuries to drivers in other vehicles.
-Victims and their families deserve compensation for injury, loss of income, medical expenses as well as pain and suffering for these cataclysmic events.
+Victims and their families deserve compensation for an injury, loss of income, medical expenses as well as pain and suffering for these cataclysmic events.
 An attorney with experience handling personal injury cases involving trucks can be a real asset in gaining the compensation that victims and their families need.